Category: ASA Men’s Major Fast Pitch

 Runner Up – Zollner Pistons, Fort Wayne, Indiana (76-12)

 Al Linde put on one of the greatest single performances in the history of the ASA Nationals on the mound, in the field and at the plate.
-He was 4-0 in 41 IP, 74 Ks, 4 shutouts, 2 no-hitters and gave up only 5 hits, he also had 2 game winning walk off hits and made a diving catch and then doubled the runner off of second to save another game.
+He was 4-0 in 41 IP, 74 Ks, 4 shutouts, 2 no-hitters and gave up only 5 hits, he also had 2 game winning walk off hits and made a diving catch and then doubled the runner off second to save another game.
 Linde was 37-1 on the season with 15 no hitters.
 He now has 93 no hitters in his career.

 Kermit Lynch, Raiders (1-0, 11 IP, beat Briggs 6-0 on a 2-hitter) – Lynch was 21-3 on the year with 14 no hitters.
-Linde and Lynch combined for a total of 52 shutouts in the teams total of 58 wins.
+Linde and Lynch combined for a total of 52 shutouts in the team’s total of 58 wins.
 29 of the shutouts were no hitters.

 Harry Goorabian, Raiders drove Bob Nugent with the winning run in the championship with a base hit up the middle.